eclipse-glsp/glsp/PROTOCOL.md

     /**
      * The kind of the action.
      */
-    public readonly kind = "requestTypeHints";
+    public readonly kind = 'requestTypeHints';
 }
 ```

 </details>

 ### 2.12.2.
 SetTypeHintsAction

 Sent from the server to the client in order to provide hints certain modifications are allowed for a specific element type.

 <details open><summary>Code</summary>